 To help meet the urgent nationwide need for secondary STEM teachers, WGU offers an affordable, accredited, online Master of Arts in Teaching, Mathematics Education (Secondary).
 The program prepares students to earn a teaching license and a master’s degree.
 Curriculum includes mathematics content, theoretical and practical application of teaching methodology, lesson planning, and classroom management.
 A 12–20 week in-classroom teaching experience is incorporated.
 The M.A. in Teaching, Mathematics Education (Secondary) is designed for individuals who already hold a bachelor’s degree, and leads to initial teacher licensure in all 50 states.
 WGU’s Teachers College is CAEP-accredited.

 WGU holds the same accreditation as many state universities.
 With unparalleled online flexibility, students can complete most of their coursework whenever and wherever works best for their schedule.
 Students also benefit from WGU's competency-based learning model, which lets them pass most courses as quickly as they prove mastery of the material, making it possible to accelerate their progress and potentially graduate faster.
 Faculty Mentors work one-on-one with WGU students, providing dedicated coaching, guidance, and support from enrollment through graduation.

-Accreditation & Licensing
+Program Accreditation & Licensing

-WGU is the first online university to receive NCATE accreditation for its degree programs that lead to teacher licensure from the National Council for the Accreditation of Teacher Education (NCATE).
+The WGU Teachers College is the first competency-based online university to receive accreditation for its degree programs that lead to teacher licensure from the Council for the Accreditation of Educator Preparation (CAEP).